 Chordee and hypospadias surgeries have a high chance of success.
-Almost all children who have surgery for chordee can urinate properly and have minimal curving in their penis.

 Your doctor will let you know right away if they need to operate on chordee after your child is born.
 Sometimes the curve of the penis is only minor, and your doctor may tell you that surgery isn’t necessary for your child to urinate properly or to go through puberty without any complications.